Join the growing IT profession

 Potential career positions include Software Developer, Computer Support Specialist, Database Administrator and Web Developer.
 Students will gain a fundamental understanding of data structures and modern programming languages, and demonstrate the ability to design and write quality computer programs that are well organized and documented.

-Designed with the working student in mind, classes are offered in flexible formats to include day, evening, online and and blended courses that are part classroom and part online.
+Designed with the working student in mind, classes are offered in flexible formats to include day, evening, online and blended courses that are part classroom and part online.
 The degree is also Financial Aid eligible.
-Students are admitted to the program in the January and August terms only following the general Bachelor's Degree online application process.
+Students are admitted to the program in the Spring, Summer and Fall Terms following the general Bachelor's Degree online application process.

 - MAC 1311 - Calculus 1

 - COP 2334 - C++ Programming or other suitable Programming Course

 Students with an A.S degree may have taken these courses, but if not they will be required and an advisor can help with course planning.